May 22, 2021

 Just like most of us, Martin has painstakingly crafted his cross stitch in the hope he can inspire others, and plans on doing so by gifting his piece to a local school.
 What a hero!

-Why not create your own masterpiece and shop our collection of modern cross stitch kits here.
+Why not create your own masterpiece for your next cross stitch project?

 October 29, 2024